Sorry, you need to enable JavaScript to visit this website.

 Skip to main content

-Click here for our travel alert about the Israel – Gaza conflict.
+Click here for our travel alert about Mount Lewotobi Laki-Laki, Indonesia.

 Due to the current conflict in Ukraine, our policies exclude coverage for any trips to Russia, Ukraine or Belarus.
-Check out latest travel alerts here before buying a policy.
+Check out the latest travel alerts here before buying a policy.

 Pregnancy Travel Insurance

-InsureandGo makes it easy to obtain pregnancy travel insurance for expectant mothers who wish to travel.
+Insure&Go makes it easy to obtain pregnancy travel insurance for expectant mothers who wish to travel.

 Protecting yourself with travel insurance is incredibly important, especially when you are pregnant.
-InsureandGo offers one of the most comprehensive policies when it comes to pregnancy travel insurance, covering you if you are expecting a single child or multiple babies who were conceived naturally or via reproductive services.
+Insure&Go offers one of the most comprehensive policies when it comes to pregnancy travel insurance, covering you if you are expecting a single child or multiple babies who were conceived naturally or via reproductive services.

 What we Cover

-• Up until your 30th week, for a single child pregnancy
+• Up until your 30th week, for a single-child pregnancy

-• Up until your 20th week, for a multiple child pregnancy
+• Up until your 20th week, for a multiple-child pregnancy

-Cover for premature birth (more than 10 weeks before the expected delivery date, or 18 weeks if you know you are having more than one baby) includes the costs related to the birth and post-birth medical care; unfortunately at this stage we don’t offer any coverage for your baby.
+Cover for premature birth (more than 10 weeks before the expected delivery date, or 18 weeks if you know you are having more than one baby) includes the costs related to the birth and post-birth medical care; unfortunately at this stage, we don’t offer any coverage for your baby.

 Any medical expenses related to specific pregnancy-related complications (listed below) are covered even after the cut-off mark for childbirth coverage.